 If you’re anything like me, you’ve been longing for this moment for months, the first snowfall.
-Several inches of snow have fallen in the past few days and the ski resorts opening in just 10 days.
+Snow has started piling up and the ski resorts open within weeks.
 Now is the time to finish off your preseason checklist for the best season.
 If you’re having trouble remembering everything you need to do, I’ve got it all right here!

 First– Tune-up your skis!
 Your ski and snowboard gear may have sat in your garage during the off-season and collected dust or rust and now it’s time to make sure those bad boys are in tip-top shape for the season.
 Tuning your skis will take off the rust and will give you that sharp edge you’ve been missing.
 On top of that, lay down a fresh coat of wax and you will be the fastest ski-bum on the slopes.
 Bring your gear into any one of our locations for a basic tune.

 Second– Do you have all your gear?
 Make sure you have everything you’ll need, head-to-toe and inside-out!